airsonic/airsonic-docs/install/source.md

 cd airsonic
 ```

-> If you want to build the development version, change the branch to `develop`
+Airsonic version are tagged so you simply need to checkout the version you need:

+> `master` being our current develop branch

 ```
-git checkout develop
+git checkout v{{ site.stable_version }}
 ```

 #### Building